simonmichael/hledger/hledger/hledger.m4.md

 ### Using a wild card

-When escaping a special character is too much hassle (or impossible), you can often just write `.` (a period) instead.
+When escaping a special character is too much hassle (or impossible), you can often just write `.` (period) instead.
 In regular expressions, this means "accept any character here".
 Eg: